Don't see what you need? Search here

 Name of Parent completing the survey (students need not include this information)

-Student Cell Phone Number (if available).
-Will be used to send "REMIND" texts
+Student Phone Number (if available) Will be used to send "REMIND" texts.

-Parent Cell Phone Number (if available) May be used for REMIND texts
+Parent Phone Number (if available) May be used to send REMIND texts

-Parent Please indicate if you would like to receive text notification of homework, tests and assignment.
+Parent please indicate if you would like to receive text notifications of homework, tests, and assignments.